imahmedmunir/picoCTF-2024/dont-you-love-banners.md

 ____________________________________________________________________________________**

 As we can see, it you need root Privileges to read the file .
-As I described above , I solved it in two ways.
+As I said there are two hint above , I solved it in two ways.

 1. Crack the password of root  and enter as root to read the contents of the file
-2. use the Hint provided and following along the way to solve it.
+2. use the Hint of symblink and following along the way to solve it.

 ## Firstly am going to crack the password of root (First way)